Get Your Free IIBF Study Plan

 👉 Check Here

 Factoring therefore relieves the first party of a debt for less than the total amount providing them with working capital to continue trading, while the buyer, or factor, chases up the debt for the full amount and profits when it is paid.
 The factor is required to pay additional fees, typically a small percentage, once the debt has been settled.
 The factor may also offer a discount to the indebted party.
+This mechanism is particularly useful for small and medium enterprises that struggle with delayed payments and need consistent cash flow to meet operational expenses such as salaries, raw material purchases, and utility bills.

 Also See: How to Calculate PVIF and PVIFA on Simple Calculator in 10 Seconds

 Factoring is a very common method used by exporters to help accelerate their cash flow.
 The process enables the exporter to draw up to 80% of the sales invoice’s value at the point of delivery of the goods and when the sales invoice is raised.
+The remaining balance, after deducting the factor’s fees and charges, is paid once the importer settles the invoice.
+This advance payment helps exporters reinvest funds into new orders rather than waiting 30, 60 or even 90 days for payment.

 What is…Forfaiting?

 Forfeiting (note the spelling) is the purchase of an exporter’s receivables – the amount that the importer owes the exporter – at a discount by paying cash.
 The purchaser of the receivables, or forfeiter, must now be paid by the importer to settle the debt.
-This is a common process used for speeding up the cash flow cycle and providing risk mitigation for the exporter on 100% of the debts value.
+This is a common process used for speeding up the cash flow cycle and providing risk mitigation for the exporter on 100% of the debt’s value.

 As the receivables are usually guaranteed by the importer’s bank, the forfeiter frees the exporter from the risk of non-payment by the importer.
 When a forfeiter purchases the exporter’s receivables directly from the exporter then it is referred to as a primary purchase.
 The receivables technically then become a form of debt instrument that can be sold on the secondary market as bills of exchange or promissory notes, this is known as a secondary purchase.